msmesnik/adbm/README.md

 ```

 ## Adapters
 Adapters are small objects that handle all database specific tasks.
-Two adapters are currently available on npm: `adbm-mongodb` and `adbm-rethinkdb`.
+Two adapters are currently available on npm: [adbm-mongodb](https://github.com/daerion/adbm-mongodb) and [adbm-rethinkdb](https://github.com/daerion/adbm-rethinkdb).
 To write your own adapter for any other dbms you'll simply need to implement the adapter API and provide your adapter object to the `adbm()` initialization function.

 ### API
 #### Parameters